Current, former presidents at odds in Ecuador referendum

-QUITO, Ecuador (AP) — A battle between Ecuador’s current president and his predecessor played out Sunday in a referendum that would limit presidents to two terms — a restriction that seems aimed directly at former President Rafael Correa.
+QUITO, Ecuador (AP) — Ecuadoreans voted overwhelmingly Sunday to limit presidents to two terms in a nationwide referendum that proved a blow to former President Rafael Correa.

-The measure was backed by new President Lenin Moreno, who had been a protégé of Correa until taking office last year.
-They’ve been feuding bitterly almost ever since.
+Quick count results showed voters approved by an almost 2-to-1 margin a measure reinstating the term limits that Correa eliminated from the constitution in 2015.

-Correa has been upset by Moreno’s moves to build bridges to business leaders and others who had been at odds with the previous leader, as well as the recent corruption conviction of another Correa ally, former Vice President Jorge Glas.
+The result, which had been expected, was seen as a big boost for President Lenin Moreno, who was a protege of Correa until taking office last year.
+They have been feuding bitterly almost ever since over Moreno’s decision to build bridges with business leaders and others who were bullied by Correa, a leftist firebrand.

-Sunday’s referendum includes seven questions.
-One would give Moreno more authority over a council that determines who can lead some of the nation’s most important institutions.
-Another would bar officials convicted of corruption from seeking office — a clause that apparently would apply to Glas.
+“The days of confrontation are behind us,” a triumphant Moreno said in televised remarks with his Cabinet at the presidential palace.
+“It’s time to embrace each other.”

 Most Read Stories